Smritiitirms/L_Coders-codered25/README.md

   Adaptive and customizable workflows powered by LangGraph for efficient data analysis.

 - **Intuitive Visualizations**:
   Generates clear, easy-to-interpret charts, graphs, and summaries for faster decision-making.

+- **XAI**:
+  Ensures the transparency and interpretability of the model's decision-making, allowing users to trust and understand the generated insights.

 ---